livingmap/documentation-LivingMapFramework/source/references/error-codes.rst

 Overview
 --------

-The following reference lists the error codes that are produced from within the Core SDKs and Accelerator SDK Packages from the *LivingMap Framework*.
-All the codes are defined within the ``LivingMapErrorCode`` enumeration class within *LivingMapSDK* and are structured in ranges for each other SDK in the *LivingMap Framework*:
+The following reference lists the error codes that are produced from within the Core SDKs and Accelerator SDK Packages from the *Living Map Framework*.
+All the codes are defined within the ``LivingMapErrorCode`` enumeration class within *LivingMapSDK* and are structured in ranges for each other SDK in the *Living Map Framework*:

 +---------------------------+---------------+
 | SDK or Package            | Error Range   |